sandra-calvo/watson-visual-recognition-lab/training material/README.md

 There is a .zip file with images of good pizza, another .zip file with pictures of burned pizza - bad pizza.
 The thrid .zip file contains images that are not pizza.

+Finally, the forth .zip file contains test images not included in the training set.